-For fluctuating production and flexible consumption, there is also a requirement for a calculation of a baseline or reference power.
-This is to compare the actual production/consumption with the possible production/consumption, if a reserve activation had not happened.
-The calculations are allowed to be performed ex-post for the purpose to be able to validate the ancillary service response.
-For down regulation, it is assumed that the difference between those two, are the activated flexibility, because of a reserve activation.
-For upregulation, it depends on the chosen regulation method.
+For fluctuating production and flexible consumption (not-centrally controlled units), there is also a requirement for a calculation of a baseline or reference power.
+This is to compare the actual production/consumption with the possible production/consumption if a reserve activation had not happened.
+The calculations are allowed to be performed expost for the purpose to be able to validate the ancillary service response.
+The delivered ancillary service response is equal to the difference between the baseline and the actual consumption/production, as given in: